 Language-based requests for additional time in examinations by Queen's JD degree program students, including students in the Civil Law-Common Law combined program who are not fluent in English should be submitted to the Faculty's Academic Standing and Policies Committee as early as possible.
-The same deadlines (November 7th for fall term examinations, March 7th for winter term examinations) apply to these requests.
+The same deadlines apply to these requests.
 Such requests must be renewed each year.